The Numbing Vibrancy of Characters in Play

 Fadojutimi’s painting and writing often happens in tandem, and usually late into the night, in extended bursts of activity accompanied by music, primarily soundtracks to films or sophisticated computer games.
 These lyric-less soundscapes create the perfect conditions in which the studio is transformed into a world for the production of the works, a process that is at once compulsive, playful, exhausting and exhilarating.

-Fadojutimi cites significant women abstract artists such as Laura Owens, Varda Caivano, Nicola Tyson, and Phoebe Unwin as influences on her practice.
+Fadojutimi cites significant women abstract artists such as Amy Sillman, Varda Caivano, Nicola Tyson, and Phoebe Unwin as influences on her practice.
 She has also been fascinated with Japanese anime from a very young age, and a recent residency in Japan led to a direct engagement with its popular culture, and artists such as Makiko Kudo.

-Jadé Fadojutimi graduated from the Royal College of Art (RCA) in 2017.
-Whilst at the RCA she was awarded the Hine Painting Prize 2017, and in 2018 was shortlisted for the Contemporary British Painting Prize and the Griffin Art Prize.
+Jadé Fadojutimi received her BA from Slade School of Fine Art in 2016 and her MA from Royal College of Art (RCA) in 2017.
+Whilst at the RCA she was awarded the Hine Painting Prize 2017.
 She is represented by Pippy Houldsworth Gallery in London and Galerie Gisela Capitain in Cologne.